 We work together with the platform for information security officers in higher education: SCIPR.
 SCIPR focuses on security policy and governance; SCIRT on operational matters.
 The areas of focus are very closely related to each other, and the number of touchpoints is increasing.
 As a result, cooperation is becoming increasingly close.

-You can only become a member of SCIRT if you have an e-mail address of an institution affiliated to SURFnet.
+You can only become a member of SCIRT if you have an e-mail address of an institution affiliated to SURF.
 As sensitive information is regularly shared within the SCIRT community, we have a code of conduct as well as a registration procedure.
 If you are interested, we would be pleased to provide further information about this to you.
-Send an e-mail to the secretary, Don Stikvoort: email@example.com.
+Send an e-mail to firstname.lastname@example.org.